unil-lettres/etherpad/README.md

 `docker-compose up -d`

 Use a reverse proxy configuration to map the url to port `9001`.
+Examples can be found in the [wiki of the project](https://github.com/ether/etherpad-lite/wiki/How-to-put-Etherpad-Lite-behind-a-reverse-Proxy).

 # Application updates